-David A. Smith has served as our President, Northeast Region since joining us in November 1998.
+David A. Smith has served as our President, Northeast Region since joining us in November 1998 and was appointed corporate Vice President in June 2011.
 Mr. Smith has approximately 20 years of experience in the natural gas compression industry, primarily in operations and sales.
 From 1985 to 1989, Mr. Smith was a sales manager for McKenzie Corporation, a marketing company.
 From 1989 to 1996, Mr. Smith held positions of General Manager and Regional Manager of Northeast Division with Compressor Systems Inc., a fabricator and supplier of compression services.
 Mr. Smith was the Regional Manager in the northeast for Global Compression Services, Inc., a compression services company, and served in that capacity from 1996 to 1998.
 Mr. Smith received an associates degree in Automotive and Diesel Technology from Rosedale Technical Institute.

-Dennis J. Moody has served as our General Manager, Central Region since December 2007 and has served in positions of increasing responsibility since joining us in July 1999.
+Dennis J. Moody has served as our Vice President-Operations Services since December 2011, as our General Manager, Central Region since December 2007 and previously served as sales manager since February 2002.
+Prior to this time, Mr. Moody served in positions of increasing responsibility since joining us in July 1999.
 Mr. Moody has over 30 years of experience with the operation, repair, sizing and sales of motor and electric driven compression equipment.
 From 1976 to 1979, Mr. Moody worked as an operator and repair mechanic and served on the overhaul crew at Mustang Fuel Corporation, an oil and gas company engaged in production, gathering, processing and marketing of natural gas.
 From 1979 to 1984, Mr. Moody managed the service, repair and parts distribution facilities for the drilling and industrial air compression distributors of Ingersoll-Rand and Sullair brand compressors in Oklahoma.
 From 1984 to July 1999, Mr. Moody served in an industrial and gas compression sales and sales support role at Bush Compression Industries, a fabricator of compression equipment.